-If you decide that a conversion is practical, then the first step is to convert your existing screen definitions into COBOL sp2 panel definitions.
+Most likely the first step is to convert your existing screen definitions into COBOL sp2 panel definitions.
 There are a number of possibilities here, as follows:

-- Recreate screen layouts using the panel editor. - Import screen definitions using an existing import tool or write your own import tool. - Take snapshots of screen images that can form the basis for panel definitions. - Dynamically define panel definitions from within your program.
+- Recreate screen layouts using the panel editor. - Write an import tool. - Dynamically define panel definitions from within your program.